It breaks my heart that so many people are in a funk with their health and don’t know what to do about it.

 Here’s a chart of the biggest pharma companies and their revenues for 2014 to ponder on.

-You don’t need your doctors permission.
-You can break free from processed junk food, untangle the web of what’s healthy and what’s not, and then reap the benefits of eating clean.
+You don’t need your doctor’s permission.
+You can break free from processed junk food, untangle the web of what’s healthy and what’s not, and then reap the benefits of eating plants.

-Benefits like losing weight naturally, getting your energy back, sleeping better, having a more positive mindset, regaining your confidence and generally feeling like the badass that you are.
+Benefits like releasing weight naturally, getting your energy back, sleeping better, having a more positive mindset, regaining your confidence and generally feeling like the badass that you are.

 And when you’re ready for a change, I have something for you.

-I created my One Week Clean Food Reboot because I came to the conclusion that people want change, they want to feel good, they want to lose weight in a natural way, they want a damn pep in their step, and they want their mojo back… they just don’t know how.
+I created our weekly Plant Fueled Meal Plans because I came to the conclusion that people want change, they want to feel good, they want to release weight in a natural way, they want a damn pep in their step, and they want their mojo back… they just don’t know how.

-When you’re ready, I will show you exactly how.
+Each Friday, our weekly meal plan subscribers receive a new meal plans with everything you need to eat like a plant based boss all week long.
+Grocery list, batching recipes, tips – its all there.
+And the food tastes damn good.
+When you’re ready, I’ll will show you exactly how.
 I will hold your hand, and I will show you a better way.
-I will help you detox from all the crap, so you can get on with your life.
+I will help you detox from all the crap so you can get on with your life.

-In the meantime, here’s a recipe from the program.
+In the meantime, here’s a recipe from one of our meal plans for your sampling pleasure.

 Whole Food Plant Based Gluten Free Eggplant Lasagna